awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 When a WhatsApp user opens Gallery view in WhatsApp to send a media file, WhatsApp parses it with a native library called `libpl_droidsonroids_gif.so` to generate the preview of the GIF file. `libpl_droidsonroids_gif.so` is an open-source library with source codes available at [https://github.com/koral--/android-gif-drawable/tree/dev/android-gif-drawable/src/main/c](https://github.com/koral--/android-gif-drawable/tree/dev/android-gif-drawable/src/main/c).

 A GIF file contains multiple encoded frames.
-To store the decoded frames, a buffer named rasterBits is used.
+To store the decoded frames, a buffer with name rasterBits is used.
 If all frames have the same size, rasterBits is re-used to store the decoded frames without re-allocation.
 However, rasterBits would be re-allocated if one of three conditions below is met:

 - width * height > originalWidth * originalHeight
 - width - originalWidth > 0